juliensimon/smolagents-mcp-demo/README.md

 ## 🧪 Testing

-The project includes a comprehensive test suite with multiple scenarios and categories:
+The project includes a comprehensive test suite with multiple scenarios and categories, organized into offline and online tests:

 ### Quick Start
 ```bash